 1. Don’t eat for at least 3 hours before going to bed

 What can you do?
 Move dinner a little earlier, and cut down on the late night snacking.
 You should have your last meal or snack of the day around 3 hours before getting into bed.
-With a bigger window of time between your last meal and going to bed, your stomach has a chance to empty so you won’t have anything to reflux when you go to sleep.
+With a bigger window of time between your last meal and going to sleep, your stomach has a chance to empty so it won’t have anything to reflux when you go to sleep.

 When you sleep on an incline, there’s a drastic reduction in acid exposure and acid clearance time (the time that it takes your body to naturally clear acid from the esophagus).
-And when you sleep on your side, relief comes more quickly than on your back.
-Sleeping on your left side means fewer reflux episodes while sleeping on your right side allows your stomach to empty more quickly: this is why many people choose to use a specialized acid reflux pillow.
+And when you sleep on your side, relief comes more quickly than sleeping on your stomach or back.
+Sleeping on your left side means fewer reflux episodes, while sleeping on your right side allows your stomach to empty more quickly: this is why many people choose to use a specialized acid reflux pillow.

-Currently, the only sleep system that keeps you comfortably on an incline and on your side is MedCline™.
-With its 2-part system, you’ll sleep comfortably in a position that helps alleviate acid reflux.
+Currently, the only sleep system that keeps you comfortably on an incline and on your side is a heartburn pillow from MedCline™.
+With its 3-part construction, you’ll rest in the best sleeping position for reflux that helps alleviate the worst symptoms.
 Your esophagus will have some time to heal and you’ll have better rest without experiencing reflux disturbances or heartburn in the morning.

 Keep in mind that some incline products – like wedge pillows and bed risers – only prop you up at an angle without securing you on your side.
 If you roll onto your back, you’re not optimally positioned for reflux relief.
 Or, if you slide down the bed or off the pillow, you won’t have the benefit of gravity to help reduce acid exposure.

 Sleeping with Acid Reflux and Heartburn